Carrier Strike Group Seven 2004–06 operations: 2006 deployment

 On 3 April 2006, the guided-missile cruiser Lake Champlain joined Combined Task Force 58 (CTF-58), a multi-national force responsible for maritime security operations (MSO) in the Northern Persian Gulf.
 Additionally, CTF-58 also played a key role in protecting both the Al Basrah Oil Terminal (ABOT) and the Khor Al Amaya Oil Terminal (KAAOT).
 Also, the guided-missile destroyer Decatur conducted maritime security operations with the Pakistani-led Combined Task Force 150 off the coast of the Horn of Africa.

 Carrier Strike Group Seven performed a passing exercise (PASSEX) with the French naval task force, led by the nuclear carrier Charles de Gaulle on 27 April 2006 (pictured).
 The PASSEX included drills in communications, air defense and surface warfare tactics.
 Aircraft from the French aircraft carrier also made "touch-and-go" landings aboard the Reagan during the exercise.
 The strike group also participated in a PASSEX with the Indian Navy in February 2006.
 Beginning 15 May 2006, the guided-missile destroyer Decatur joined the French naval task force operating in the North Arabian Sea.
 On 29 April 2006, the guided-missile destroyer McCampbell, with the fleet ocean tugboat Catawba, participated in a proof-of-concept demonstration with Bahrainian emergency management teams.
 The demonstration included a simulated oil spill as well as the subsequent containment-and-recovery operation outside the port of Mina Salman.

 Carrier Strike Group Seven completed operations with the Fifth Fleet on 29 May 2006.
 During its deployment with the Fifth Fleet, Carrier Strike Group Seven launched more than 6,100 sorties, totaling more than 19,600 flight hours, with more than 2,940 sorties and 14,200 flight hours in direct support of Operation Iraqi Freedom.

 2006 deployment force composition

 Valiant Shield 2006

-From 19–23 June 2006 the strike group took part in Exercise Valiant Shield 2006, held in the Guam operating area.
+From 19 to 23 June 2006 the strike group took part in Exercise Valiant Shield 2006, held in the Guam operating area.
 The exercise included 28 naval vessels, nearly 300 aircraft and, approximately 22,000 Armed Forces personnel.
 Valiant Shield was designed to demonstrate the ability to conduct joint command and control operations, and to rapidly deploying joint forces in response to any regional contingency.
 The centerpiece of Valiant Shield 2006 was the three carrier strike groups (pictured):